Mycteropoidea

 Mycteropoidea is an extinct superfamily of eurypterids, an extinct group of chelicerate arthropods commonly known as "sea scorpions".
 It is one of four superfamilies classified as part of the suborder Stylonurina.
 Mycteropoids have been recovered from Europe, Russia, South America and South Africa.
 Mycteropoid specimens are often fragmentary, making it difficult to establish relationships between the included taxa.
 Only two mycteropoid taxa are known from reasonable complete remains, Hibbertopterus scouleri and H. wittebergensis.

-Mycteropoids were large bizarre Eurypterids found from the Early Silurian to the end of the Permian period.
+Mycteropoids were large bizarre Eurypterids found from the Early Silurian to the Permian period.
+The latest definitive species, Campylocephalus permianus, is argued to have went extinct during the late Early Permian-early Middle Permian (Kungurian-Roadian stages) or the Late Permian; the other possible Late Permian taxon, Woodwardopterus freemanorum, may instead represent a true scorpion.
 They were sweep feeders, inhabiting freshwater swamps and rivers, feeding by raking through the soft sediment with blades on their anterior appendages to capture small invertebrates.
 Their morphology was so unusual that they have been thought to be an order separate to Eurypterida.
 Recent work however confirms them to be derived members of the suborder Stylonurina, with the genus Drepanopterus being a basal member of their superfamily.

 The mycteropoids are important within eurypterid evolutionary history as the last group of eurypterids to experience a significant radiation in diversity at the genus level (during the Late Devonian and Carboniferous) as well as being the latest known surviving members of the group, going extinct during the Permian-Triassic extinction event.